LucasPereiraMiranda/secure-key-api/README.md

 ## 💻 Project

-SecureKey is a simple API for generating secure passwords and personalized suggestions for your clients.
-With SecureKey, you can provide robust passwords tailored to the security needs of users.
+SecureKey is a simple API for generating secure passwords and personalized suggestions for clients.
+With SecureKey, we can provide robust passwords tailored to the security needs of users.

 ### Key Features: